babolForFun/IONIC-ionicTemplate/README.md

-# IONIC - get photo from camera and make http requests.
+# IONIC - get photo from camera (or Gallery) and make http requests.
 Click here to see the template for [Ionic v2](https://github.com/babolForFun/IONICv2-ionicTemplate)

 This is an Ionic template to: